- Gymnastics Hoops

 (Careful- clubs are the most hazardous of your pieces of equipment,they should always be used with proper care and supervision since they could cause serious injury to yourself and others if not properly handled)

-Take a club a measure it if does not hit your chin or nose when extend your arm and handling.
+A. Take a club and measure the length.
+Club should not hit your chin or nose when extend your arm and handling.

 A. There are two main ways to obtain the desired effects: one is to paint the desired design with plastic adherent paint, and the other more popular method is to use colored tapes.
 Due to the nature of modern clubs’ plastic construction, both suggested methods have the same drawback: whatever patterns you apply will not permanently adhere to the clubs.